China TV pulls Arsenal game after Mesut Özil's Uighur comments | DW | 15.12.2019

 Chinese state broadcaster CCTV on Sunday pulled from its schedule Arsenal's English Premier League match against Manchester City.

-CCTV's move followed Arsenal midfielder Mesut Özil's criticism of China's policy towards its Muslim Uighur minority.
+CCTV's move followed Gunners midfielder Mesut Özil's criticism of China's policy towards its Muslim Uighur minority.

 The match was scheduled to be broadcast live on CCTV's sports channel, however it was replaced with a pre-recorded game between Tottenham and Wolverhampton Wanderers.

 "Qurans are being burnt.
 Mosques are being shut down.
 Muslim schools are being banned.
 Religious scholars are being killed.
-Brothers are forcefully being sent to camps," Özil posted in Turkish on Twitter and Instagram.
+Brothers are forcefully being sent to camps," Özil — a Muslim of Turkish descent — posted in Turkish on Twitter and Instagram.

 "The Muslims are silent.
 Their voice is not heard," he wrote on a background of a blue field with a white crescent moon, the flag of what Uighur separatists call East Turkestan.